apelegri/wechat-mini-program-wiki/README.md

 ### Template

-Template allows to define code snippet you want to reuse several times in different files of your mini-program.
+Templates allow to define code snippets you want to reuse several times in different files of your mini-program.

 WXML template item has its own scope and can only use data to pass in.

 #### Define a template

- First, to declare a template you need to define the template name.
+First, to declare a template you need to define its name.

 **`Code snippet  "template" example. `**